 "Foods of Minimal Nutritional Value" rules have been replaced by "Smart Snacks in Schools."
 The Smart Snacks ruling places restrictions which apply to all foods and beverages sold to students on the school campus at any time during the school day.
-Your cafeteria will be provided with a list of what items are allowed on the menu to be sold during the meal period (please follow the alacarte list provided to the cafeteria manager at the beginning of the school year).
+For more information and to find out if your food is Smart Snack approved visit https://foodplanner.healthiergeneration.org/calculator/.

-Nutrition Standards for Smart Snacks (per item as packaged or served):
+Standards for Smart Snacks (per item as packaged or served):

-- Must be a whole grain-rich; or - Have as the first ingredient a fruit, vegetable, dairy product or protein food; or - Be a combination food that contains at least 1⁄4 cup fruit and/or vegetable; or - Contain 10% of the Daily Value (DV) of calcium, potassium, vitamin D, or dietary fiber; and - Must meet all of the specific nutrient standards for calorie limits, sodium limits, fat limits, and sugar limits.

-Beverages must also meet specific size and calorie restrictions.
+- · Must be a whole grain-rich; or - Have as the first ingredient a fruit, vegetable, dairy product or protein food; or - Be a combination food that contains at least 1⁄4 cup fruit and/or vegetable; or - Must meet all of the specific nutrient standards for calorie limits, sodium limits, fat limits, and sugar limits. - Beverages must also meet specific size and calorie restrictions.